OpenMined/PySyft/docs/source/getting_started/index.rst

 Welcome to the domain deployment installation tutorials!
-This section of our documentation is designed to be the simplest way to get you started deploying a PyGrid Domain to an OSX, Linux, or Windows machine and interacting with it as a data scientist using PySyft.
+This section of our documentation is designed to be the simplest way to get you started deploying your data to a domain node on an OSX, Linux, or Windows machine and interacting with it as a data scientist using PySyft.

 .. note::